1. Educational Misconduct Policy

 7.10 If a determination of Educational Misconduct is made, all fees paid by the Candidate for the assessment will be forfeited and the Educational Misconduct Committee will impose an appropriate penalty from the list in clause 8.

-c. a requirement the Candidate reimburse any reasonable costs incurred by the RACGP in investigating and determining the allegation of Educational Misconduct
+c. a requirement that the Candidate reimburse any reasonable costs incurred by the RACGP in investigating and determining the allegation of Educational Misconduct;

-d. any examination or assessment process directly or indirectly affected by the Educational Misconduct be declared invalid
+d. that any examination or assessment process directly or indirectly affected by the Educational Misconduct be declared invalid;

-f. the Candidate's prohibition from any further applications for an examination or assessment for such period determined by the Educational Misconduct Committee (not exceeding 12 months from the date of the determination)
+f. the Candidate be prohibited from any further applications for an examination or assessment for such period determined by the Educational Misconduct Committee (not exceeding 12 months from the date of the determination);

-g. the Candidate's expulsion from the RACGP examination or assessment process
+g. that the Candidate be expelled from the RACGP examination or assessment process;

-h. a Council recommendation the Candidate be suspended or expelled from membership
+h. a recommendation to the RACGP Board that the Candidate be suspended or expelled from membership; and/or

-i. if the Educational Misconduct is of a sufficiently serious nature, the medical registration body be notified as authorised by the RACGP Council (or their designated delegate).
+i. if the Educational Misconduct is of a sufficiently serious nature, that the medical registration body be notified

-The Educational Misconduct Committee Chair must notify the Candidate of any determination within 10 business days after the determination is made.
+The Educational Misconduct Committee Chair must notify the Candidate of any determination within ten national office business days after the determination is made.
 This notice must include:

-- a link to RACGP's Fellowship Pathways Appeals Policy.
+- a link to the RACGP's RACGP Reconsiderations and Appeals Policy.

 11.1 Access to published policy